 - Sterilize by autoclaving at 15 lbs pressure (121°C) for 15 minutes.

 - Cool to 50°C.

-- Aseptically add sterile rehydrated contents of 1 vial each of Legionella Supplement.
+- Aseptically add sterile rehydrated contents of 1 vial each of Legionella supplements.

 - Mix well and pour with constant stirring to ensure that charcoal particles get evenly distributed.

-Quality control: Legionella pneumophila ATCC 33153 grows well on BCYE agar and gives white grey to blue grey colonies.
+Legionella pneumophila ATCC 33153 grows well on BCYE agar and gives white grey to blue-grey colonies.

 After 3-4 days of incubation, small white colonies of Legionella appear in BCYE agar which becomes grey in a few days.
 The colonies are round and convex with entire edges.
 The isolate may show a typical ground glass (or iridescent) colony appearance.

 Colonies may be examined under long-wave UV light (360 nm ± 20nm) to reveal yellow pigment on BCYE or auto-fluorescence of Legionella colonies.